budouyarn/Arknight-Themed-Web-App/replit.md

 - Responsive grid layouts for table visualization

 **Visual Design Elements**
-- Terra map background image integration
+- Terra map background image at full opacity for clear visibility
 - Geometric grid overlays for tech aesthetic
 - Badge system for faction identification with custom colors and icons
 - Search and filter UI with real-time updates